Barbecue Beef Biscuit Cups

 I love these beefy biscuit cups because they are easy, portable, portion-able (unlike a big casserole), and you can eat them without silverware (which my kids think is the mark of a “good dinner”), so they are versatile for lots of different kinds of meals – easy dinner, backyard picnic, outdoor barbecue potluck, etc.

 They are also sturdy and hold up great in the freezer.
 You can go from frozen to ready to eat in under 30 minutes!

-You make these Beefy Barbecue Biscuit Cups the same way as the Savory Italian Biscuit Cups.
+You make these Barbecue Beef Biscuit Cups the same way as the Savory Italian Biscuit Cups.